jbrixon/glowing-tribble/README.md

 #### Read-Behind
 `ReadStrategies.readAround`
 Use this if your read target is fast-changing.
 It will call the callback first and only go to cache if the callback returns a rejected Promise.
+#### Cache only
+`ReadStrategies.cacheOnly`
+Use this if you just want an in-memory cache.
+It will only read from the cache and not attempt to call any callback.
 ### Write Strategies
 #### Write-Through
 `WriteStrategies.writeThrough`